Detroit After People

 Then, in the 1960s, there were race riots.
 The story you always read says that court-ordered busing drove "white flight" from the city to the surrounding suburbs.
 But it seems more like human flight in general.
 Down to 714,000 people, Detroit is now the 18th most populous city in the U.S.

 I stayed at Hostel Detroit, in the northern part of the Corktown neighborhood at 2700 Vermont Street (at Vermont and Spruce).
 It was founded in November 2010 as a non-profit organization, and opened in April, 2011.
 It was reviewed in the New York Times travel section in May, 2011.
+Online travel reviews, restaurant reviews, and Titlemax reviews can offer great insight into whether you should patronize a business when visiting a new city.

 It seems that the building used to have a small business opening onto the corner, probably with the shop keeper's home in the other half of the ground floor.
 Then there were two apartments above, accessed through the side door and a central staircase.